-An additional 6 dB attenuation is provided as part of GR, which can be inserted by setting the LRG bit of Command 70/71h.
+An additional 6 dB attenuation is provided as part of GR, which can be inserted by setting the LRG bit of MPI Command 70/71h, GCI Command SOP 5.
 This allows writing of a single bit to introduce 6 dB of attenuation into the receive path without having to reprogram GR.
 This 6 dB loss is implemented as part of GR and the total receive path attenuation must remain in the specified 0 to -12 dB range.
 If the LRG bit is set, the programmed value of GR must not introduce more than an additional 6 dB attenuation.

-Transmit Signal Processing
+11.6 Transmit Signal Processing

-In the transmit path (A/D), the analog input signal (VIN) is A/D converted, filtered, companded (for A-law or μ -law), and made available to the PCM highway in A-law, μ -law, or linear form.
+In the transmit path (A/D), the analog input signal (VIN) is A/D converted, filtered, companded (for A-law or μ -law), and made available to the PCM highway or General Circuit Interface (GCI).
+Linear mode is only available in the PCM/MPI mode.
 If linear form is selected, the 16-bit data will be transmitted in two consecutive time slots starting at the programmed time slot.
 The signal processor contains an ALU, RAM, ROM, and control logic to implement the filter sections.
 The B, X, and GX blocks are user-programmable digital filter sections with coefficients stored in the coefficient RAM, while AX is an analog amplifier that can be programmed for 0 dB or 6.02 dB gain.
-The B, X, and GX filters can also be operated from an alternate set of default coefficients stored in ROM (Command 60/61h).
+The B, X, and GX filters can also be operated from an alternate set of default coefficients stored in ROM (MPI Command 60/61h, GCI Command SOP 7).